Milwaukee, WI, Schools with Culinary Arts Programs

-This 11-credit program teaches students the fundamentals of basic cooking.
-Students take a two-part culinary skills course and a short order/deli course.
+This 10-credit program teaches students the fundamentals of basic cooking.
+Students take courses in culinary skills course, short order/deli and nutrition.
 Sanitation and hygiene are also a focus in this program.
 Credits earned in this program can go towards the associate degree program in culinary arts.
-Some of the courses can also go towards other certificate programs, such as line cook, professional management development and health care services.

 Associate of Applied Science in Culinary Arts

 The two-year culinary arts program at GTC includes lectures, lab studies and intensive hands-on training.
 Students learn about specialty food preparation, food purchasing, garde manger, sanitation and hygiene, nutrition, catering/banquets, short order delis and food service supervision.
-Applicants must submit high school diplomas or GED certificates, take reading, writing and math placement tests and show proof of good health and current immunizations.
+Applicants must submit high school or GED transcripts, and take reading, writing and math placement tests.
 Graduates are certified in sanitation and ready for employment as specialty cooks, chefs or restaurant managers.

 Milwaukee Area Technical College